 Sexual assault has become one of the leading stories in 2017, finally bringing this issue out of the hushed murmurs of furtive conversations and out from the pages of settlement deals and NDAs.
-However, just because these actions are starting to be reported on in the manner they deserve doesn’t mean that everyone involved is taking the necessary actions to protect potential victims.
+However, just because these actions are starting to be reported in the manner they deserve, doesn’t mean that everyone involved is taking the necessary actions to protect potential victims.
+Eisenberg, Cutt, Kendell & Olson understands this difficult situation and has the experience you need.

 Far too many victims are assaulted by people whose criminal actions were previously reported.
 In these cases, the institution that heard these reports, and failed to act, could be held liable.
 We understand how difficult this situation is for you.
-That's why we treat every client with the compassion, respect, and discretion they deserve.
+That's why our Salt Lake City assault lawyers treat every client with the compassion, respect, and discretion they deserve.

 Ever since Eisenberg, Cutt, Kendell & Olson first opened its doors in Salt Lake City 16 years ago, we have worked with hundreds of clients, securing millions of dollars in verdicts and settlements through our tireless efforts.
 If you were the victim of sexual assault or abuse, you may have a number of legal options available to you to bring those responsible to justice.